SmartData-Polito/gnn-for-darknet/README.md

 This repo contains the source codes for the paper "The Benefit of GNNs for Network Traffic Analysis" submitted to the 2nd International Workshop on Graph Neural Networking (GNNet@CoNEXT’23).

+Feel free to explore the notebooks, experiment with the library, and adapt the code to your own research or applications.
+For any questions, issues, or suggestions, please open an issue on this repository.

 ## Table of Contents
 - [How to reproduce results in the paper?](#how-to-reproduce-results-in-the-paper)
 - [Repository Structure](#repository-structure)